 High Latency (Affects gaming)

-High memory or cache latency forces the processor to wait longer before receiving the required data.
+High memory or CAS latency forces the processor to wait longer before receiving the required data.
 This delay can lead to performance issues, especially during intensive gaming, which requires rapid data transfer.

 Limited Bandwidth (Affects servers and database management)